 Dr. Dan Caton of Appalachian State University uses File Event Scripting to remotely monitor sky transparency at the observatory by doing photometric monitoring of a star high overhead.
 As soon as a new image is acquired, photometry is immediately done on the same star, then added to a plot viewed on the computer screen back at the university.
 These measurements are evaluated in real-time to make decisions about whether to open, close, or suspend data acquisition.
 The Event Script produces a plot similar to that shown at right.
 This plot is created as part of a tutorial included in the Mira User's Guide.
 The script computes a high-precision centroid for the star coordinates and centers to compute the magnitude and Julian Date, then adds them to the plot.

-* Mira Pro x64, Mira Pro UE, and Mira MX x64 provide different levels of scripting capability since their script libraries have different feature sets, though they share mostly a common set of features.
+* Mira Pro x64 and Mira MX x64 provide different levels of scripting capability since their script libraries have different feature sets, though they share mostly a common set of features.